Home Book Buy Author Interact Contact

 ≈ 5 min read

 Babies dance.
-Even before they can walk or speak, a beat starts playing, and they instinctively grab the nearest table or chair and bounce.
-With all their might, they dance to the music for as long as it lasts.
+Even before they can walk or speak, a beat starts playing, and they instinctively grab the nearest table or chair and just bounce.
+With all their might.

 My own children did this.
-They were in diapers, unsteady on their chubby little legs, and had no idea what they were hearing.
-But they were feeling it.
+They were in diapers, unsteady on those chubby little legs, and had no idea what they were hearing.
+But they were clearly feeling it.

 Nobody taught them that.
-A beat dropped, and their bodies reacted before they were capable of making a decision like that.
+But when a beat dropped, their bodies reacted before they were capable of making a decision to dance.

 That response is why entertainment has never felt like a big enough word.